FlexMeasures/flexmeasures/documentation/concepts/benefits.rst

 Profit sharing
 ---------------
-The platform operator (as ESCO or aggregator) and asset owners can share the profit made from flexibility activations between them.
+The platform operator (as ESCo or Aggregator) and asset owners can share the profit made from flexibility activations between them.
 FlexMeasures plans on providing basic accounting for this.